 Preparing Tomorrow’s Leaders for Science (PTLS) is a program at CAFNR developed to equip an elite set of graduate students in the sciences with essential interpersonal and communication skills so that they contribute to teams at an accelerated pace.
-Over the past four years, it has proven to be transformational for students as noticed by recruiters.
-We are in the process of recruiting and selecting the 2018 Team.
+Over the past five years, it has proven to be transformational for participants as noticed by recruiters and the students alike.
+We are in the process of recruiting and selecting the 2019 Team.

 The program has proven to increase emotional intelligence, a great predictor of career success than IQ.
 Executives from two different life science companies remarked about the program after interfacing with the PTLS students: